tashian/heal.lgbt/content/_index.md

 Book: [Pray the Gay Away](https://www.amazon.com/Pray-Gay-Away-Extraordinary-Lives/dp/0814786375) by Bernadette Barton is a study of present-day religious oppression of LGBTQ people in the US
 Film: [Believer](https://g.co/kgs/gJ4pe3) about the Mormon Church's inner struggle with LGBTQ rights, featuring Dan Reynolds (Imagine Dragons' front man)
-[Affirmation](https://affirmation.org/), an independent org supporting LGBTQ Mormons
+[Affirmation](https://affirmation.org/), an independent organization supporting LGBTQ Mormons

 ### Follow a Dead Teacher